dlsudatasci/dlsudatasci.github.io/content/_programs/2-minor-in-data-science-program.md

 _Pre-requisite: DATA100_

 Machine learning is the automatic induction of new information from large amounts of data to make predictions or decisions without human intervention.
 This course introduces the students to a broad cross-section of models and algorithms for machine learning, and equips them with skills to discover new information from volumes of data.
 Data mining and machine learning have overlapping algorithms and methods, but they focus on different things: data mining focuses on finding patterns while machine learning focuses on predictive models.

-### Schedule of Course Offerings

-**Term 1**

-- Principles of Data Science (DATA100)
-- Introduction to Machine Learning (DATA103)

-**Term 2**

-- Data Visualization (DATA101)

-**Term 3**

-- Data Mining and Statistics (DATA102)

-### Course Overlap Rules

-- A **maximum of one course** offered by other departments may be credited toward the Minor in Data Science, e.g. DATA103 Introduction to Machine Learning under Data Science Institute overlaps with MCLEARN Machine Learning under Software Technology Department.
-- A student should apply for course overlap as soon as the course grade becomes available in the MLS.
-The deadline for course overlap application is every 6th Monday of the term.
-Results of the application will be released on the 8th Monday of the term.

-### FAQs

-**May I take more than one course per term?**

-- Following the guidelines for the free minors and electives, you may only enroll in one _free_ course per term.
-If you decide to take two courses together during a single term, the other course will be **paid**.